entropicbloom/llm-pr-review-action/README.md

    - Value: Your Anthropic API key (get one from https://console.anthropic.com)

 2. **Enable GitHub Actions**
-   - The workflow is configured in `.github/workflows/pr-review.yml`
+   - Workflows are configured in `.github/workflows/`
-   - It automatically triggers on PR creation and updates
+   - They automatically trigger on PR creation and updates

 3. **Permissions**
-   - The action uses the default `GITHUB_TOKEN` for posting comments
+   - The actions use the default `GITHUB_TOKEN`
    - No additional permissions needed

-## How It Works
+## Features

+### PR Review Bot (`.github/workflows/pr-review.yml`)

 When a PR is opened or updated:
-1. GitHub Action triggers
-2. Fetches the PR diff
+1. Fetches the PR diff
-3. Sends it to Claude for analysis
+2. Sends it to Claude for analysis
-4. Posts review as a comment on the PR
+3. Posts review as a comment on the PR

 The review includes:
 - Code quality feedback